Christopher Dawson: Life

 I learnt more during my schooldays from my visits to the Cathedral at Winchester than I did from the hours of religious instruction in school.
 The great church with its tombs of the Saxon kings and the medieval statesmen-bishops, gave one a greater sense of the magnitude of the religious element in our culture and the depths of its roots in our national life than anything one could learn from books.

 However, he later stated that Winchester College "was the best of English schools".

 He was brought up at Hartlington Hall, Yorkshire.

 Dawson was educated at Winchester College and Trinity College, Oxford, where he obtained 2nd class honours in Modern History in 1911.
 After his degree he studied economics.
 He also read the work of the German theologian Ernst Troeltsch.

 During his youth, Dawson had cultivated a profuse interest in Catholicism by virtue of his father's own interests for Roman Catholicism.
 Dawson recognised a moral and spiritual beauty within the Catholic Church, leading to an intellectual awakening which culminated in his conversion on the Feast of the Epiphany in 1914.
 Dawson reflected on this time:

 From the time I was thirteen or fourteen I had come to know the lives of the Catholic saints and the writings of medieval Catholic mystics and they made so strong an impression on my mind that I felt that there must be something lacking in any theory of life which left no room for these higher types of character and experience.

 In 1916, Dawson married Valery Mills, daughter of the architect Walter Edward Mills.
 They had two daughters and one son.

 Career

 Dawson was considered a leading Catholic historian.
 He was a Lecturer in the History of Culture, University College, Exeter (1930–6), the Forwood Lecturer in the Philosophy of Religion, University of Liverpool (1934), the Gifford Lecturer at the University of Edinburgh (1947 and 1948), and the Chauncey Stillman Professor of Roman Catholic Studies at Harvard University (1958–62).
 Dawson was elected as a Fellow of the British Academy in 1943.

-From 1940 for a period he was editor of the Dublin Review.
+Dawson was an editor of the Dublin Review.